Paulo de Carvalho: Personal life

 Carvalho has been married three times.
 His first marriage to Teresa Maria Lobato de Faria Sacchetti produced one child, singer Mafalda Sachetti.
 His second marriage to Helena Isabel produced one child, Bernardo, also a singer known as Agir.
 His last marriage with Fernanda Borges produced one child Paulo Nuno.
 He is currently in a partnership with artist Susana Lemos with whom he has two girls.

 Style

-Carvalho can be described as a new fadisto, singing a contemporary fado, as opposed to the fado of Amalia Rodrigues, whose songs were rooted in an older tradition.
+Carvalho can be described as a new fadisto, singing a contemporary fado, as opposed to the fado of Amália Rodrigues, whose songs were rooted in an older tradition.
 Carvalho's style fuses contemporary Portuguese pop with some traditional elements of fado.
 In many cases, his songs mix other Iberian or pan-European traditions, the song "Minh Alma" for example is more flamenco-pop than fado.
 This trend is visible throughout his career in fado.
 Carvalho takes from the wider world of ballads and adds elements of jazz, pop, or whatever else he sees fit into his songs, yet still maintains the result as fado.